Polytechnic University of the Philippines: Activism

 PUP is known for its student activism.
 PUP has many student groups focused on political reform.
-The militant national democratic partisan groups are the cause of frequent protest and rallies in the campus.
+The militant national democratic partisan groups are the cause of frequent protests and rallies on campus.
 PUP's variety of partisan groups include liberal, socialist, social democratic, and several political organizations.

 In March 2013, some activist students burned chairs in a protest regarding an alleged tuition hike.
 The incident came in the wake of the suicide of a University of the Philippines Manila freshman who allegedly could not afford to pay her tuition.
-The students involved in the violent protest faced sanctions from the university.
+The students involved in the violent protests faced sanctions from the university.
 Student activists, however, have already destroyed school properties way back in 2010, where hundreds of agitated students walked out of the room and began throwing dilapidated chairs, tables, and examination papers from the Main Building to denounce an allegedly 2,000% tuition hike.

 PUP is also known for holding one of the first pride marches in Asia, with the first one organized in the 1990s.
 Since 2016, its LGBT organization Kasarianlan annually holds the PUP Pride March.
-Pride events are held on March in the university to spread awareness on LGBT rights and push for passage of policies including the Anti-discrimination bill.
+Pride events are held in March at the university to spread awareness on LGBT rights and push for passage of policies including the Anti-discrimination bill.